heini208/fault_detector_spot/documentation/System_Design.md

 ![staircase_occupancy_grid.png](images/System_Design/maps/staircase_occupancy_grid.png)

-*Figure Y: 3D occupancy-style view of the same environment generated by RTAB‑Map, showing the structure from a top‑down perspective.*
+*Figure 9: 3D occupancy-style view of the example environment generated by RTAB‑Map, showing the structure from a top‑down perspective.*

 ![staircase_rtabmap.png](images/System_Design/maps/staircase_rtabmap.png)

-*Figure Z: Alternative RTAB‑Map 3D visualization, emphasizing vertical structure and clutter around the looped corridor.*
+*Figure 10: Alternative RTAB‑Map 3D visualization, emphasizing vertical structure and clutter around the looped corridor.*

 The maps shown are clean enough to support safe navigation and relocalization in the tested environments.
 Some small artifacts and local inconsistencies remain (e.g. small specks in otherwise clear areas caused by dynamic objects or poorly observed regions), but they are typically ignored by the planners or did